How To Build Credit:

 It is recommended that you keep your utilization for both your cards and complete credit profile below 30%.

-Remember, this is a significant factor in building your credit score.
+Remember, this is a significant factor in building your credit score and much easier to manage if you build some residual income.

 What's A Credit Inquiry?